helpscout/hsds-react/docs/contributing/creating.md

 In this guide, we'll walk through creating a custom component in HSDS!

-All Components in HSDS are ar have been updated to TypeScript, do not fret!
+All Components in HSDS are or have been updated to TypeScript, do not fret!
 You can write your components in regular old JavaScript, just make sure the extensions are '.ts' or '.tsx' (if your file contains jsx, you want .tsx) things will work as normal.
 We do enocurage you to have a look at other components and follow how thay are put together, you might learn a thing or two, which is always a good thing!

 We'll be created a `Strong` component, an enhancement to the default HTML `strong` primitive.